ibm-cloud-docs/containers/cs_worker_plan.md

 Shared nodes are usually less costly than dedicated nodes because the costs for the underlying hardware are shared among multiple customers.
 However, when you decide between shared and dedicated nodes, you might want to check with your legal department to discuss the level of infrastructure isolation and compliance that your app environment requires.

 Some classic worker node flavors are available for only one type of tenancy setup.
 For example, `m3c` VMs can be provisioned in a shared tenancy setup only.
 {: note}

 **What are the general features of VMs?**</br>
 Virtual machines use local disks instead of storage area networking (SAN) for reliability.
 Reliability benefits include higher throughput when serializing bytes to the local disk and reduced file system degradation due to network failures.
 Every VM comes with 1000 Mbps networking speed, 25 GB primary local disk storage for the OS file system, and 100 GB secondary local disk storage for data such as the container runtime and the `kubelet`.
 Local storage on the worker node is for short-term processing only, and the primary and secondary disks are wiped when you update or reload the worker node.
 For persistent storage solutions, see [Planning highly available persistent storage](/docs/containers?topic=containers-storage_planning#storage_planning).

 **What virtual machine flavors are available?**</br>
-The following table shows available worker node flavors for classic and VPC on Classic clusters.
+The following table shows available worker node flavors for classic clusters.
 Worker node flavors vary by cluster type, the zone where you want to create the cluster, and container platform.
 To see the flavors available in your zone, run `ibmcloud ks flavors --zone <zone>`.

 If your classic cluster has deprecated `x1c` or older Ubuntu 16 `x2c` worker node flavors, you can [update your cluster to have Ubuntu 18 `x3c` worker nodes](/docs/containers?topic=containers-update#machine_type).
 {: tip}